2022/23 | Conestoga College

 - One (1) Conestoga College name tag, available from the Bookstore;

-- Full, clean, wrinkle free uniform must be worn in clinical areas and college simulation labs.
+- Full, clean, wrinkle free uniform must be worn in clinical areas and simulation/science labs.

 - Bottom of the pant hemline must be sewn above the sole of the shoe.